nealbob/nealbob.github.io/_posts/2014-12-5-parallelcomp.md

 Now we can just use the `RetryQueue` class in place of `Queue`

 Cool so all done?
 Not quite.
-If we look at the results from the two processes, we'll see a problem
+A closer look at the results reveals a problem

 {% highlight python %}
 S = multi_sim(2, 200)